 - 8.13.
-The Definitive Map shows bold broken green markings for the route in question.
+The Definitive Map shows no markings for section A to C of the route in question.
 Registered public rights of way in the area are marked by bold pink (purple) lines for footpaths; solid green lines for bridleways and broken green lines for roads used as public paths (now restricted byways). - 8.14.
 When all appeals and objections to the Draft Definitive Map and Statement had been processed the Provisional Map was published on the 17th September 1965.
 The Provisional Map was deposited for a period of 28 days and in this case no appeals were made and the title "Provisional" on the map sheet was changed to "Definitive".
 The Definitive Map was published on the 3rd November 1967.